filamentgroup/grunticon/README.md

 The workflow we've been using so far involves creating a new Illustrator file with the artboard set to the desired size of the icon you want set in the CSS.

 Export the artwork by choosing File > Save as...
-In the dialog, choose "SVG" as the format and enter a name for the file (this wil be used as your class name later).
+In the dialog, choose "SVG" as the format and enter a name for the file (this wil be used as your class name later, so keep it free of any disallowed CSS class characters like `.`, `{`, `(`, `)`, etc.

 In the Save SVG dialog that opens up, there are lots of options.
 SVG has a ton of formats, so here are a few tips we've learned.

 - SVG Profile: Seems like SVG 1.1 Tiny is really well supported across even older mobile platforms so if you have simple artwork that doesn't use gradients or opacity this will yield a smaller and more compatible graphic.
 If you want to use all the fancy effects, save artwork as SVG 1.1.
-- Type: Convert to outline
+- Type: Convert to outline before export.
 - Subsetting: None, I usually convert all text to outlines ahead of time
 - Images: Embed
 - Don't check "Preserve Illustrator editing" to reduce file size